rpsychologist/powerlmm/README.md

 #> see 'help(summary.plcp_sim)'
 ```

-We can also look at a specific model, here’s the results for the 2-lvl
+We can also look at a specific model, here's the results for the 2-lvl LMM.
-LMM.

 ``` r
 summary(res, model = "LMM")